-18.1025 Immediate Family.
+Immediate Family

-Spouse, child, step-child, parent, step-parent, sibling, mother-in-law, father-in-law, sister-in-law (the sister of one's spouse or the wife of one's brother or the wife of one's spouse's brother), brother-in-law (the brother of one's spouse or the husband of one's sister, or the husband of one's spouses sister), son-in-law, daughter-in-law, grandparent, grandchild or step grandchild, domestic partner (as defined by the state of Wisconsin), aunt (the sister of one's father or mother, or the wife of one's uncle), uncle (the brother of one's father or mother, or the husband of one's aunt), niece, and nephew.
+Spouse, child, step-child, parent, step-parent, sibling, mother-in-law, father-in-law, sister-in-law (the sister of one's spouse or the wife of one's brother or the wife of one's spouse's brother), brother-in-law (the brother of one's spouse or the husband of one's sister, or the husband of one's spouses sister), son-in-law, daughter-in-law, grandparent, grandchild or step grandchild, aunt (the sister of one's father or mother, or the wife of one's uncle), uncle (the brother of one's father or mother, or the husband of one's aunt), niece, and nephew.
 Immediate family shall not include former "in-laws" due to divorce.

-18.1026 In Range Increment.
+In Range Increment 18.1026